samtatasurya/textmate-yara/README.md

 * `version` statement

 ## Extension Functionality
-* Periodically compile YARA rulefiles using pre-compiled binaries in the user's $PATH
+* Compile YARA rules using pre-compiled binaries in the user's $PATH
-* Allow the user to run YARA rules manually through VSCode commands
+* Allow the user to compile YARA rules manually through VSCode commands
   * Use configuration settings to modify how command is run
 * Display any compiler errors to the user through the VSCode workspace
   * Uses diagnostics already integrated into VSCode to display "squiggle" lines and right ruler

+## How to get YARA binaries
+* YARA is hosted on GitHub at [VirusTotal/yara](https://github.com/VirusTotal/yara/releases)
+* Documentation for YARA is hosted at https://yara.readthedocs.io/

 ## Future Plans
-* Intellisense: Add Typescript definitions for integration with VSCode's Intellisense program
+* Execute YARA rules on one or more files at a time
+  * Ideally, this will allow you to easily generate YARA rules that match similar files
 * Include compatibility with Unix-based OSes from the get-go for the linter/intellisense, and YARA tools

 ## Problems?